Reginald Smith Brindle: Career

 After the war, Smith Brindle returned to composition.
 He submitted a Fantasia Passacaglia (1946) for an Italian composition competition, and won first prize.
 From 1946 to 1949 he studied music at the University College of North Wales in Bangor.
 He went to Italy in 1949 to continue his studies.
 There his teachers included Ildebrando Pizzetti and Luigi Dallapiccola for composition and Fernando Germani for organ.

 His compositional activity comprised three main phases: tonal until 1951; serial/"dodecaphonic" until c1970; and finally a freer third phase where many compositions were for his own instruments, guitar and organ.

 Brindle is presently best known for his solo guitar music (which was highly regarded by players such as Andres Segovia and Julian Bream, especially El Polifemo de Oro (1956), written for Bream, as well as five sonatas (1948, 1976, 1978, 1979), Variants on two themes of J. S. Bach (1970), Memento in two movements (1973), Do not go gentle...
 (1974), November Memories (1974), Four Poems of Garcia Lorca (1975), "Guitarcosmos" (3 volumes) and The Prince of Venosa (1994).

-His one chamber opera, The Death of Antigone, was premiered at Oxford in 1971.